melonproject-archive/documentation/chapters/registry.md

 This event is triggered when the water<b>melon</b> Engine is migrated to a new contract.
 The parameter listed above are provided with the event.
 &nbsp;

+`event EfxWrapperRegistryChange()`

+  `address indexed registry` - The address of the new Efx Wrapper Registry contract.

+This event is triggered when the water<b>melon</b> Engine is migrated to a new contract.
+The parameter listed above are provided with the event.
+&nbsp;

 #### Public State Variables

 `mapping (address => Asset) public assetInformation`